Environmental guidance for your business in Northern Ireland & Scotland

 If you have a waste exemption you must comply with the relevant conditions to ensure that waste is recovered or disposed of without endangering human health or causing harm to the environment.
 In particular, you must not:

-Burning materials such as plastics, rubber or MDF (medium-density fibreboard) can emit particularly polluting 'dark smoke'.
+Burning materials such as plastics, rubber or MDF (medium-density fibreboard) can emit particularly polluting 'dark smoke' and toxic fumes.
 Whether your activities require a permit or not, you must not create dark smoke.
-See the page in this guideline: Dark smoke restrictions.
+See the page in this guideline Dark smoke restrictions.

 If you are in any doubt about what you are allowed to burn, contact: